-- From Parkland College phones: Dial 9-1-1 or 9-1-1 button (located in the upper right corner of office phones) - From Parkland College offices/classrooms: Click the 911 icon (located on the desktop of most networked computers) - Emergency call boxes: Located at main entrances and throughout the parking lots on campus - Calling 9-1-1 from a Mobile Phone.
+- From Parkland College phones: Dial 9-1-1 or 9-1-1 button (located in the upper right corner of office phones) - From Parkland College offices/classrooms: Click the 911 icon (located on the desktop of most networked computers) - Calling 9-1-1 from a Mobile Phone.
 Note that even on Parkland's Campus, dialing 9-1-1 from your mobile phone will go directly to METCAD (Champaign County's emergency response center).
 They will then relay the information to Parkland's in-house dispatchers.